padiketeku/EnvMonMod/EMM-Prac-4-Monitoring Land Clearing.md

 ### Visualise land clearing and growth

-In the Layer Manager, you have all the land clearing and growth images that can be displayed separately.
-However, it is best to visualise land clearing and growth (and of course no-change) at the same time.
+In the Layer Manager, you have all the land clearing and regrowth images that can be displayed separately.
+However, it is best to visualise land clearing and regrowth (and of course no-change) at the same time.
 To achieve this, we would explore the deltaNDVI images using conditional statements.
 The task demonstrates 2016 change only.

 ```JavaScript